In this article, you will learn how does a turbocharger works? And their advantages, disadvantages, and different types of turbochargers.

 You might like to read: Understand How Timing Belt Works In Car?

 How Does Turbocharger Works?

-The purpose of using turbine housing is to guide the exhaust gas into the turbine wheel.
-The energy released from the exhaust gas causes the turbine wheel to spin, and so the gas leaves the turbine housing through an exhaust outlet area.
+The turbine housing is meant to guide the exhaust gas into the turbine wheel.
+The energy released from the exhaust gas causes the turbine wheel to spin, so the gas leaves the turbine housing through an exhaust outlet area.

 Now, the compressor section also includes the compressor wheel to convert some of the energy and the compressor housing for protection.
 The mode of action of the compressor is opposite to that of the turbine.

-A compressor wheel is connected to the turbine by a forged steel shaft, and as the turbine turns the compressor wheel, the high-velocity spinning pulls in the air and compresses it as a result.
+A compressor wheel is connected to the turbine by a forged steel shaft, and as the turbine turns the compressor wheel, the high-velocity spinning draws the air and compresses it.